MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/using-externally-hosted-games-servers-with-playfab.md

 In this case, a server for **Title ID AAA** is informing PlayFab that it is now available.
 Clients can query for a list of running games, or for an available slot in a game instance that matches some specified criteria.

-Apart from the Tags, all of the fields you see here are required for the call, so that we have enough information to correctly "matchmake" players into the game session, and to let the client know how to communicate with it.
+Apart from **Tags**, all of the fields you see here are required for the call, so that we have enough information to correctly "matchmake" players into the game session, and to let the client know how to communicate with it.

-Even though they are required, the Tags are worth a special mention, as they allow you to specify additional elements that can be used for your matchmaking calls.
-In particular, it’s worth pointing out the **custom_region** Tag we’re using in this example.
+Even though they are required, the tags are worth a special mention, as they allow you to specify additional elements that can be used for your matchmaking calls.
+In particular, it’s worth pointing out the **custom_region** tag we’re using in this example.

-The Region element of the server must be set to one of the PlayFab-supported Regions, but your **GSP** may have Regions that don’t align well to the **EC2** Regions.
+The Region element of the server must be set to one of the PlayFab-supported regions, but your **GSP** may have regions that don’t align well to the **EC2** regions.

-The way to handle this is by using a Tag to specify your own custom Regions, and then using them in your calls to "matchmake" (setting the Region parameter to a consistent value).
+The way to handle this is by using a tag to specify your own custom regions, and then using them in your calls to "matchmake" (setting the Region parameter to a consistent value).

 The Build, Region, and GameMode parameters are all used exactly as they are in our tutorial on PlayFab's hosting of [Custom Game Servers](custom-game-servers.md), because they are the primary elements used for matchmaking.

-Obviously, they're not used the same way, as you're not starting servers in our hosting, but you do still need to upload a Build and set up the **GameMode** you'll be using.
+Obviously, they're not used the same way, as you're not starting servers in our hosting, but you do still need to upload a build and set up the **GameMode** you'll be using.

-They are used to check the validity of the call to **RegisterGame**, so the matchmaker knows how many slots are free at any given time (specifically, the **Build ID** needs to match - you don't need to keep the Build up-to-date, apart from that).
+They are used to check the validity of the call to **RegisterGame**, so the Matchmaker knows how many slots are free at any given time (specifically, the **Build ID** needs to match - you don't need to keep the build up-to-date, apart from that).

-For external server hosting, you will not be setting the Build to active in any Region, however.
+For external server hosting, you will not be setting the build to active in any region, however.

 As a result of the **RegisterGame** call, the PlayFab Matchmaker assigns the server a **LobbyId**, which is provided in the response.